speakeasy-api/openapi-directory/SDKs/googleapis.com/androidpublisher/v3/go/README.md

 ### Purchases

 * `AndroidpublisherPurchasesProductsAcknowledge` - Acknowledges a purchase of an inapp item.
+* `AndroidpublisherPurchasesProductsConsume` - Consumes a purchase for an inapp item.
 * `AndroidpublisherPurchasesProductsGet` - Checks the purchase and consumption status of an inapp item.
 * `AndroidpublisherPurchasesSubscriptionsAcknowledge` - Acknowledges a subscription purchase.
 * `AndroidpublisherPurchasesSubscriptionsCancel` - Cancels a user's subscription purchase.
 The subscription remains valid until its expiration time.